sagemath/trac_to_gh/Issue 6416.md

 # Issue 6416: [with spkg and patch, needs review] Frobby for monomial ideals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6416

 Original creator: broune